 Tax time often delivers a mix of questions and doubt to every small business owner.
 Are you declaring all your income and expenses?
 Where is that shoebox of paperwork and receipts?
 What sort of small business tax deductions can you claim?
 Are there smart but legit ways you can pay less tax?

 That last one is The Question we all want answered.

 Small business tax deductions you could claim

 There are urban legends of business owners being able to claim seemingly ridiculous expenses as tax deductible.
-But what are legitimate deductions for a small business in 2020?
+But what are legitimate deductions for a small business?

 You certainly don’t want the Australian Tax Office (ATO) to red flag you for an audit because you pushed the boundaries of your small business deductions.